-Major port City
+Major port city

 |Government||House Grafton , Feudal society.|

 |Religion||Faith of the Seven|

 During Robert's Rebellion, Marq Grafton gathered the royalist men of the Vale to prevent Robert Baratheon from sailing to Storm's End.
-Eventually, the rebels led by Lord Jon Arryn overcame the royalists, and Marq was slain by Robert beneath the city walls in the Battle of Gulltown.
+Eventually, the rebels led by Lord Jon Arryn overcame the royalists, and Marq was slain by Robert beneath the city walls in the taking of Gulltown.
 Lyn Corbray fought beside Marq at Gulltown and later fought under Jon Arryn at the Battle of the Trident.

 A Game of Thrones